Mastering Real Estate Investing in Canada in 2025: A Complete Guide

 Fractional ownership is a pooled approach to ownership of a single property.
 This approach allows the investor to own a portion of a single property.
 This can look like simply owning a fraction of an apartment or a condo and enjoying a fraction of the capital appreciation and cash flow that may stem from that investment.

-But it can also look like purchasing equity in a development deal - like the direct deals listen on our platform listed on our platform.
+But it can also look like purchasing equity in a development deal - like the direct deals listed on our platform.
 This is a type of “fractional” ownership that confers substantial benefits over other types.
 In many ways, it is similar to other types of equity investment - it is an ownership stake in the entity that manages the development of a real asset, and so investors may enjoy substantially more capital appreciation than other types of real estate investment.

 This is a type of investment that was previously only available to institutional players, or very high net worth individuals.
 At Parvis, our mission is to take down those barriers, and make investment available to a broader pool of investors.